ysyk2021/how-to-drive-a-successful-digital-transformation-and-unlock-growth-opportunities/src/chapter-8-1.md

-# Importance of Managing Change and Overcoming Resistance in Driving a Successful Digital Transformation

 In this chapter, we will discuss the critical role of change management in driving a successful digital transformation and how to overcome resistance along the journey.
 Digital transformation involves implementing new technologies, processes, and cultural shifts that can disrupt the status quo.
 To ensure a smooth transition and maximize the benefits of digital transformation, organizations must effectively manage change and address potential resistance from employees.